Mwakisaghu/bc_user_manual/docs/Credit/01-Setups/09-SMS Setup.md

 ---

 1. **Navigate to the Page:**
-   - Open Microsoft Dynamics Business Central.
-   - Search for **SMS Subscription List Setup** or find it in the relevant module.
+   - Search for **SMS Subscription List Setup** in the setups section within the credit management role center.

 2. **Configuring SMS Preferences:**
    - Customize SMS settings for each member, specifying their preferences for receiving SMS notifications.